 Can I use IMAP4 with a custom domain?

 Yes.
 For custom domains, you’ll typically use imap.yourdomain.com or mail.yourdomain.com, with port 993 and SSL/TLS.
 If you’re unsure, contact your hosting provider’s support or check the control panel for exact details.
-Discover how to free disk space in sql server quickly and easily with fast cleanup, archiving, and best practices
+Discover the simplest way to check data in sql server: Quick Checks, Data Validation, and T-SQL Techniques 2026

 Conclusion